3CORESec/MAL-CL/Descriptors/NirSoft Utilities/Password Recovery Tools/README.md

 [ToolName].exe /stext [PathToSaveOnDisk]
 ```

-Here is a list of some of the available export flags (See [docs](#documentation) below for complete list for every tool)
+Here is a list of some of the available export flags (See [docs](#documentation) below for a complete list for every tool)

 ```batch
 /stext <Filename> - Save the list of passwords into a regular text file.